 CWCL are committed to helping ensure the health & safety of those who could be affected by our construction projects.
 With this in mind, CWCL are supporters of the Freight Operators Recognition Scheme (FORS) and Construction Logistics and Cycle Safety (CLOCS).
 Both schemes’ aims are to improve the level of safety for vulnerable road users such as pedestrians, cyclists and motor cyclists.

 In April 2016 CWC were awarded a Royal Society for the Prevention of Accidents (RoSPA) Gold Medal for achieving seven consecutive gold awards.
 Five of our projects (Wood Wharf, Southbank Place, Newfoundland, Heron Quays West and 7 Westferry Circus) attained RoSPA Gold Awards.
 On top of the RoSPA awards several of the projects also received Considerate Constructors Scheme awards for their commitment to health and safety with the 20 Fenchurch Street project achieving a Gold Award and receiving special commendation for being a runner-up in the most considerate site category.
 The bench-mark is set for 2017 and as ever we are committed to delivering the highest levels of health and safety performance across our projects.

-In November 2016 our Wood Wharf project recorded one million man-hours without an over three-day lost time being recorded.
-CWCL have achieved a million hours lost time accident free on previous projects.
+In November 2017, the Wood Wharf project recorded two million man-hours without an over three-day lost time being recorded.
+This is a great achievement for both the project and CWCL.